 Specific examples are some of the most powerful tools in your persuasive arsenal; use them liberally.
 Be able to describe your initiatives in terms of how they will benefit customers or relieve pain.
 Will a feature you’re building save customers time and money?
 Cite data from your analytics tools as evidence — you need be track several KPIs to tell the story.

 In order to tell a convincing story about why the initiatives on your roadmap deserve to be there, you will need to have a data-driven understanding of how your product is used and who uses it.
 When walking your stakeholders through your roadmap, tie your initiatives to specific metrics in order to craft a bulletproof argument.
-Here are few examples you may want to consider:
+Here are a few examples you may want to consider:

 - Product Adoption: Dissect the data from your analytics tools to understand who is using your product.
 Be sure to answer the following questions: How often do your customers sign in to your product?
 How is your product spreading within different organizations?
 Who is a power user?